 Coping is defined as the use of behavioral and cognitive strategies to relieve the internal or external environmental stressors that stretch an individual's strengths and resources [74].
 These strategies have been categorized as active or passive.
 Active coping strategies are characterized by directive problemsolving techniques, actively seeking social support, and employing reappraisal methods to reassess the situation.
-Meanwhile, passive coping strategies emphasize avoidance and utilizing techniques such as distancing, escaping, wishful thinking, and selfcontrol [75].
+In a quantitative survey with 90 Filipino migrant workers, the use of diversion and cognitive coping skills helped control pain better than reinterpreting and catastrophizing [200].
+Meanwhile, passive coping strategies emphasize avoidance and utilizing techniques such as distancing, escaping, wishful thinking, and self-control [75].
 In terms of coping or managing pain, individuals employing active coping strategies would attempt to stay busy, focus less on the pain, place their energies on another activity, and continue with normal activities of daily living [76].
 Meanwhile, those in pain employing passive coping strategies may escape the pain by using wishful thinking, venting, or catastrophic thought patterns [76].
 Some studies have found that active coping methods and positive reappraisals assist in improving well-being among individuals experiencing pain; those who use passive coping strategies such as wishful thinking and blaming oneself have poorer levels of well-being [77].
 Catastrophizing is a coping method whereby one focuses on the pain stimulus, overstates the threat of the pain, and ultimately holds the belief that one cannot handle the pain [78].
 Not surprisingly, this coping strategy is related to experiencing higher levels of pain, increased use of medication, and increased use of healthcare services across different age groups and different types of pain [78; 79].

 Certain cultures/ethnicities display a greater tendency for catastrophizing, which may be at least partially explained by a culture categorization of collectivistic or individualistic.
 Individualistic cultures place an emphasis on individuality and an internal locus of control, with challenges often attributed to modifiable environmental factors [80].
-In general, white European and American cultures tend to be individualistic.
+In general, White European and American cultures tend to be individualistic.
 Those from individualistic cultures are believed to be more likely to use active coping strategies in order to "manipulate" their environment to deal with pain and more likely to withdraw into themselves [52].
 Collectivistic cultures emphasize the collective unit, interpersonal relationships, and the support system, and those from collectivistic cultures often display an external locus of control [81].
 Many racial/minority groups are categorized as collectivistic cultures.
 In general, individuals from collectivistic cultures tend to rely more on passive coping strategies in order to reduce internal feelings of helplessness and stress [80].
-A systematic review of Hispanic Americans found that this group tended to employ catastrophizing more than their non-Hispanic white counterparts [142].
+A systematic review of Hispanic Americans found that this group tended to employ catastrophizing more than their non-Hispanic White counterparts [142].
 African Americans also exhibit higher levels of catastrophizing and related increased pain sensitivity [82; 145].
+Practitioners should be careful not to automatically label patients who catastrophize as "faking it" [201].
+Nor should it be viewed as maladaptive behavior requiring intervention.
+Instead, for some patients, catastrophizing may be a coping strategy to ensure they receive medical or psychological assistance [201].